 If you are looking for a writer, web developer or similar creative professional, ask about “paid discovery,” an in-depth research package.
 Paid discovery, and its deliverables, vary, and some creative businesses offer this as a stand-alone service.

-The process could include exploring your website, social media and/or other digital properties, or a “mock user experience,” in which one of your team members treats the creative professional as a potential customer who has been converted into a client or customer through a purchase.
+The process could include exploring your website, social media and/or other digital properties, or a “mock user experience,” in which one of your team members treats the creative professional as a visitor who came to your church, synagogue, etc., because of the website.
 (The mock user experience is essentially a role-playing exercise, exploring how it feels to encounter your work, hire you, sign up for your mailing list or shop in your online bookstore.
 Any emails or automated marketing messages should be included in this user experience examination.
 What’s in your new membership packet, for example?
 If the creative professional can slip into your actual service or classroom, that’s even better.)

 If you hire the creative professional, and agree some or all of the project-related research was completed through the paid discovery sessions, this can reduce the cost to complete your creative project.
 (You’ve already paid for the research portion, normally included in the total project estimate.)

-- the strengths and weaknesses of your existing customer/user experience, including emotions that experience may generate.
+- the strengths and weaknesses of your existing user experience, including emotions that experience may generate.

 - your brand’s consistent or inconsistent expression in its digital properties.

 - gaps in the availability or digestibility of your information, whether online or printed marketing collateral.

 Every paid discovery session is as unique as the business it explores.
 The best way to uncover what your paid discovery session will examine – and teach you about your customer experience – is to ask about potential deliverables, such as a written report, before your purchase.

 Candace Schilling, publicist, offers PR Communication and Training to spiritual teachers and faith-based communities.
 For more inspiration as well as tips about marketing and strategic communication, check out her articles or find Candace on LinkedIn.